Bailey Bridge (Walton on Trent): Proposed replacement

 The bridge is subject to repeated complaints about violations of the weight limit and damage caused by vehicles which are too wide to cross the bridge turning around in private driveways.
 There were 123 complaints about breaches of the weight limit in 2017, although only one of these incidents was investigated and it did not result in a prosecution.
 Concerns have also been raised by local residents about vehicles disobeying the red light signals and motorcyclists and cyclists illegally using the footway.
 There is a call for camera enforcement on the bridge, though the council claims it is not allowed to erect it at this location.

 A bypass of the village which would include a new two-directional crossing of the Trent was first proposed in 2012.
 If such a scheme were to proceed the existing bridge would be restricted to use by pedestrians only.
 South Derbyshire District Council has stipulated that any developer proposing to construct houses on the site of the former Drakelow Power Station must first construct a bridge, though one developer has been allowed to construct 400 houses on the site in advance.
 Discussions with developers which included revised proposals for the works were made in December 2016.
 In July 2018 an unnamed contractor proposed to construct the bridge and bypass, with a budget of £12 million.
-It is not currently known if these works will proceed.
+Work on the replacement bridge finally began in March 2025 by developer Vistry Group, in December South Derbyshire District Council granted an 8-month extension to the planning deadline to complete the bridge which should now be in place by August 2026.